-With no real awareness of the destructive impact of the Rotenon, poison rope fishing can appear to be a very effective way to catch fish, but the reality is that it is potentially as destructive as cyanide fishing!
+With no real awareness of the destructive impact of the Rotenon.
+Poison rope fishing can appear to be a very effective way to catch fish.
+However, the reality is that it is potentially as destructive as cyanide fishing!

-Dynamite fishing in PNG is not the scourge it is in other SE Asian countries, but does occur in Kimbe Bay from time to time on an opportunistic basis using dynamite that has been “harvested” from WWII ammunition found in the rainforest and then shoved into beer bottles
+Dynamite fishing in PNG is not the scourge it is in other SE Asian countries.
+But it does occur in Kimbe Bay from time to time on an opportunistic basis using dynamite that has been “harvested” from WWII ammunition found in the rainforest and then shoved into beer bottles

 Besides the personal dangers, dynamite fishing completely decimates the area of a reef its shock wave touches.

-Funding for boats and engines by the provincial government enables the villagers to monitor their no-take and open area zones, and keep poachers at bay, while Mahonia provides periodic audits to keep the system honest and encourage sustainable fishing practices such as hand lines and spears.
+Funding for boats and engines by the provincial government enables the villagers to monitor their no-take and open area zones.
+Plus keep poachers at bay… While Mahonia provides periodic audits to keep the system honest and encourage sustainable fishing practices such as hand lines and spears.